-Just look at the results of the Corelogic Pain and Gain report which shows the percentage of properties that were resold at a loss.
+Just look at the results of the quarterly Corelogic Pain and Gain report which shows the percentage of properties that were resold at a loss.

-No every property is an investment grade property.
+You’ll find that not every property is an investment grade property.

 And many beginning investors seem to make the same mistakes – they buy a property because it’s around the corner, or simply because it’s within budget without doing the local area due diligence.

 Knowing the local area because you live there is very different to understanding the property fundamentals of an area.